In this post, I discuss a left vs. right snake to a cross body bait.

 From the snake position there are a number of techniques that one can employ.
 In this video, I demonstrated the cross body bait.
 As noted in the video, properly executed, this technique can be quite painful for the uke.

 As we all know, the lock, by itself, is likely not sufficient to finish an adversary.
 This is why I demonstrated a finish after the lock.
 As the Masters of Tapi Tapi like to remind us “Hit to lock and lock to hit.”

-Some have asked why bother doing a “bait?”
+Some have asked why “bait?”
 The actual intent of my technique is to hit my opponent after I get into the snake position.
 But what happens when the opponent successfully defends against a hit?
 Ah, it then becomes a bait.
 Don’t get caught up in the terminology. 🙂